husarion/rosbot_xl_ros/README.md

 colcon build
 ```

+> [!NOTE]
-> **Prerequisites:** Before starting the software on the robot please make sure that you're using the latest firmware and run the `micro-ROS` agent as described in the [Usage on hardware](#usage-on-hardware) step.
+> Before starting the software on the robot please make sure that you're using the latest firmware and run the `micro-ROS` agent as described in the [Usage on hardware](#usage-on-hardware) step.

 2. **Running**
 ```